mpja69/aoc2024/day22/README.md

 ```

-The solving the actual problem at hand, just use the Iterator in a loop:
+When solving the "actual problem", just use the Iterator with `range` in a loop:
 ```
 for num := range readNumbers("myfile") {
 	...